All Episodes

 The American president's call to free the world of the menace of a nuclear nightmare was hot air, Sarkozy said.

-It was rhetoric, not a speech on American security policy, but an export model aimed at improving the image of the U.S. Anyway, you just you don't see this kind of stuff in the U.S. media.
+It was rhetoric, not a speech on American security policy, but an export model aimed at improving the image of the U.S. Anyway, you don't see this kind of stuff in the U.S. media.

-Rasmussen reports on immigration, a large gap remains between mainstream America and the political class.
+Ras Mussen reports on immigration, a large gap remains between mainstream America and the political class.

 66% of likely voters nationwide say it's very important for the government to improve its enforcement of the borders and reduce illegal immigration.